Viva (airline): History

 In April 2010, the airline finally began serving Mexico's capital with two flights, one from Monterrey and the other from Guadalajara.
 It also started serving Houston's George Bush Intercontinental Airport.
 However, the airline planned to serve Houston Hobby Airport on completion of that airport's new terminal in 2015.

-In 2010, the airline opened a focus city at Mexico City International Airport on October 1 after Mexicana ceased operations.
-Viva Aerobus switched Mexico City from focus city into a hub on April 1, 2011, beginning more destinations from the airport.
+In 2010, the airline opened a focus city at Mexico City International Airport on 1 October after Mexicana ceased operations.
+Viva Aerobus switched Mexico City from focus city into a hub on 1 April 2011, beginning more destinations from the airport.

-On July 26, 2011, the airline received approval to fly to Chicago-Midway International Airport.
-On August 15 the same year, Viva Aerobus announced it would begin round-trip service between San Antonio (SAT) and Monterrey (MTY), Mexico starting that November.
-On April 13, 2012, the airline ceased flights to Chicago Midway.
-On December 7, 2019, the airline resumed flying from Monterrey to Chicago, but this time via O'Hare International Airport.
+On 26 July 2011, the airline received approval to fly to Chicago-Midway International Airport.
+On 15 August the same year, Viva Aerobus announced it would begin round-trip service between San Antonio (SAT) and Monterrey (MTY), Mexico starting that November.
+On 13 April 2012, the airline ceased flights to Chicago Midway.
+On 7 December 2019, the airline resumed flying from Monterrey to Chicago, but this time via O'Hare International Airport.
 In addition, the airline flew to Morelia, Guadalajara, Leon and Zacatecas from Chicago-O'Hare for the 2019-2020 winter season.

 In October 2013, Viva Aerobus has signed an agreement to order 52 Airbus A320 aircraft, consisting of 40 A320neo and 12 A320ceo aircraft, for $5.1 billion, making it the largest order by a Latin American carrier.

-On May 15, 2014, Viva Aerobus received and started using Airbus A320s.
+On 15 May 2014, Viva Aerobus received and started using Airbus A320s.
 It continued using Boeing 737s until the end of 2016, when it began operating an all-Airbus fleet.

 In October 2014, Viva Aerobus began nonstop flights from Ciudad Juárez (Chihuahua State) to Mexico City, León, and Hermosillo.
 In 2015, the airline launched flights to Dallas–Fort Worth from several Mexican cities.
 The service was terminated in October 2015.

-As of December 8, 2016, IAMSA has acquired a 100% stake of the company after Irelandia Aviation sold its 49% stake to the company following regulatory approval.
+As of 8 December 2016, IAMSA has acquired a 100% stake of the company after Irelandia Aviation sold its 49% stake to the company following regulatory approval.

-On December 17, 2017, Viva Aerobus began non-stop service to Los Angeles International Airport from Guadalajara International Airport.
+On 17 December 2017, Viva Aerobus began non-stop service to Los Angeles International Airport from Guadalajara International Airport.

 In 2018, Viva Aerobus began non-stop service to Las Vegas and New York City from Mexico City International Airport.

 Viva Aerobus announced the launch of its cargo subsidiary, Viva Cargo, in January 2020.

-In late October 2021, Viva Aerobus has announced an interline agreement with Viva Air Colombia which took effect on November 1, 2021.

 In December 2021, Viva Aerobus has partnered with Allegiant Air to form an alliance and expand low-budget services between the United States and Mexico.
 Subject to regulatory approval, the alliance is planned to launch in 2023.

 In early August 2022, Viva Aerobus announced a codeshare agreement with Iberia to better connect passengers going between Mexico and Spain.

 In September 2024, Viva Aerobus and Air Canada announced an interline agreement.